NicRunsJSU/Shape-Drawer/README.md

  ## Developed Using
   This program was developed using [NetBeans 8.2](https://netbeans.org/downloads/).
 ## Author
-  This program was created by Nicholas Morrison
+  This program was created by Nicholas Morrison while under the instruction of Jay Snellen.